The Dipole Antenna

 current along halfwave dipole versus length

 Note that this current is also oscillating in time sinusoidally at frequency f.
-The current distributions for a quarter-wavelength (left) and full-wavelength (right) dipoles are given in Figure 1.
+The current distributions for the quarter-wavelength (left) and full-wavelength (right) dipole antennas are given in Figure 1.
 Note that the peak value of the current is not reached along the dipole unless the length is greater than half a wavelength.

 current distribution on dipole antennas

-Before examining the fields radiated by a dipole, consider the input impedance of a dipole as a function of its length, plotted in Figure 2 below.
+Before examining the fields radiated by a dipole antenna, consider the input impedance of a dipole as a function of its length, plotted in Figure 2 below.
 Note that the input impedance is specified as Z=R + jX, where R is the resistance and X is the reactance.

 input impedance of dipole antennas